Spatial-MLLM: Boosting MLLM Capabilities in Visual-based Spatial Intelligence: Additional Method Details

-We follow a similar approach to that used in~\cite{Yang2024ThinkingIS} to construct the Spatial-MLLM-120k dataset.
+We follow a similar approach to that used in~\cite{Yang2024ThinkingIS} to construct the self-created part of training dataset.
 Specifically, the construction involves three main processes: video preprocessing, metadata computation, and QA pair generation.

 \textbf{Video Preprocessing.} In this stage, we extract frames from the raw ScanNet~\cite{Dai2017ScanNetR3} scans and convert them into videos at 24 FPS with a resolution of $640 \times 480$.